-Hemophagocytic lymphohistiocytosis (HLH) is an aggressive, life-threatening syndrome of excessive immune activation.
+Hemophagocytic lymphohistiocytosis (HLH) is a rapidly progressive, life-threatening syndrome of excessive immune activation.
 Prompt initiation of treatment for HLH is essential for the survival of affected patients.

 The treatment and prognosis of patients with HLH and the macrophage activation syndrome (MAS), a form of HLH in patients with juvenile idiopathic arthritis and other rheumatologic conditions, will be discussed here.
 The genetics, clinical features, and diagnosis of HLH are presented separately.
 (See "Clinical features and diagnosis of hemophagocytic lymphohistiocytosis".)